 5. Discussion

-5.1 Objective 1: Compare SSC and SSYEV for disturbed and undisturbed subwatersheds
+5.1 Compare SSC and SSYEV for disturbed and undisturbed subwatersheds

+Given the close proximity of the quarry to the stream, SSC downstream of the quarry can be highly influenced by mining activity like rock extraction, crushing, and/or hauling operations.
+During 2012, a common practice for removing fine sediment from crushed aggregate was to rinse it with water pumped from the stream.
+In the absence of retention structures the fine sediment was discharged directly to Faga’alu stream, causing high SSC during non-storm periods with no P in the preceding 24 hours (solid symbols, Figure 6b-c).
+Riverine discharge of fine sediment rinsed from aggregate was discontinued in 2013.
+In 2013 and 2014, waste sediment was piled on-site and severe erosion of these changing stockpiles caused high SSC only during storm events.

-Event wise analysis of SSYEV was useful because hysteresis and interstorm variability caused significant scatter in the instantaneous Q-SSC relationship(Asselman, 2000; Stock and Tribble, 2010).
-While the instantaneous Q-SSC relationship illustrated large increases in SSC downstream of the quarry, the hysteresis and interstorm variability meant that a single Q-SSC relationship could not be used to estimate sediment loading, which complicated detection of human impact on sediment concentrations and yields.
+Event wise analysis of SSYEV was useful because hysteresis and interstorm variability caused significant scatter in the instantaneous Q-SSC relationship, which is common in many watersheds (Asselman, 2000; Stock and Tribble, 2010).
+While the instantaneous Q-SSC relationship illustrated large increases in SSC downstream of the quarry, the hysteresis and interstorm variability meant that a single Q-SSC relationship could not be used to estimate sediment loading.

-Measurement of SSYEV allows comparison of similar size storms to determine change over space and time without problems of interannual variability in precipitation totals.
-The simple regression models that predict annual sediment load from either precipitation or stormflow measurements eliminate the need for long-term field work to estimate annual total yields.
-From a management perspective, the event-wise approach to estimating human impacts on sediment is less expensive than efforts to measure annual yields since it does not require a complete year of monitoring, and can be rapidly conducted if mitigation or disturbance activities are already planned.
-With predictive models of SSYEV that are based on an easily-monitored storm metric like maximum event discharge, SSYEV can be modeled to compare with either post-mitigation or post-disturbance SSYEV.
+The SSYEV approach is useful for determinining change over space and time without problems of interannual variability in precipitation totals or the need for one or several years of continuous monitoring.
+From a management perspective, the event-wise approach is less expensive than efforts to measure annual yields since it does not require a complete year of monitoring, and can be rapidly conducted if mitigation or disturbance activities are already planned.

-5.2 Objective 2: Modeling SSYEV with storm metrics
+5.2 Modeling SSYEV with storm metrics

 Several researchers have attempted to explain values of the intercept (α) and slope (β) coefficients of the sediment rating curve as a function of watershed characteristics.
 A traditional sediment rating curve (Q-SSC) is considered a 'black box' model, and though the slope and intercept have no physical meaning, some physical interpretation has been ascribed to them (Asselman, 2000).
 Rankl (2004) hypothesized that the intercept in the Qmax-SSYEV relationship varied with sediment availability and erodibility in watersheds.
 While slopes in log-log space can be compared directly (Duvert et al., 2012), intercepts must be plotted in similar units, and normalized by watershed area.
 In five semi-arid to arid watersheds (2.1-1,538 km²) in Wyoming, United States (Rankl, 2004), intercepts of the SSYEV-Qmax relationship ranged from 111-4,320 (Qmax in m³/s/km², SSYEV in Mg/km²).
 In eight sub-humid to semi-arid watersheds (0.45-22 km²) (Duvert et al., 2012), the intercepts ranged from 25-5,039.
 In Faga'alu, the intercept in the undisturbed, UPPER subwatershed was 0.35, and in the disturbed, TOTAL watershed the intercept was 1.38, which are an order of magnitude or two lower than the lowest intercepts in Rankl (2004) and Duvert et al. (2012).
 This suggests that sediment availability is relatively low in Faga'alu, under natural and human-disturbed conditions, likely due to the dense forest cover.